 10 Films You Must See At The Chicago International Film Festival

-All films screen at AMC's River East 21 Theatres.
-Showtimes and ticket information (individual screenings or festival passes) are available at the CIFF website.
+All films screen at AMC's River East 21 Theatres (322 E. Illinois St.).
+You can find showtimes and ticket information (individual screenings or festival passes) at the CIFF website.

 The Shape of Water (Oct.
 26): This year’s closing night presentation is the Oscar-buzz-heavy The Shape of Water from master of monsters Guillermo del Toro.
 Rather than go for scares or even bloody Gothic beauty, del Toro this time turns to a forbidden love of the Other.
 This film’s beast isn’t its monster, but the prejudice keeping him from his girl and vice versa.
 A striking Sally Hawkins performance matches that of perennial shapeshifter Doug Jones, with Chicago mainstay Michael Shannon providing support.
 Shannon will be attending the closing ceremony, which should add to the draw of the already divine and ethereal romance. —Jacob Oller